 If your team is considering working with a product management roadmap tool, you likely have some questions.
 Below I've answered some of the FAQs about product management roadmap tools.

 Product roadmap management ensures that the development of a new or existing product continues according to a clearly defined plan.
 It provides a means for agile teams and all interested parties to move the project forward while giving senior management a clear overview of tasks and priorities.

 According to Forbes, best product roadmap management means: aligning with business goals, determining delivered value, and embracing change requests, among other items.

 A product roadmap should include a product vision that defines the overall development path, plus a strategy for achieving the desired results.
 It will also outline the requirements that must be met, which are then translated into a product plan.

 A good product roadmap will also include markers or milestones to ensure that the project moves forward on schedule.
 It will also include metrics that you can use to measure progress in concrete terms and integrate with popular workforce tools such as Slack.

-We’d love to hear your thoughts, so please let us know what you think in the comments below.
 Be sure to sign up for our newsletter, too, so you can get the latest thinking on product management software from thought leaders in this niche.